AndreiFAD/raspberry_pi_cluster/README.md

 # Analysis Lab on Raspberry Pi Cluster<br>
 My main goal was to build my own mini analysis lab to practice and learn something new.
-An environment what I can reach remotely with every device (with RealVNC) and of course a script with which I can be rebuilt quickly at any time.
+An environment that I can use remotely with every device (with RealVNC) and of course a script with which I can be rebuilt quickly at any time.

-I have learned a lot from the descriptions and solutions of others, you will find these links in the references as well!
+I have learned a lot from the descriptions and solutions of others, you will find these links in the references as well.

 ## Prerequisites